hgupta12/AuctionSystem/REPORT.md

 In classical RL, the major mathematical modelling is based on a *Markov Decision Process* (**MDP**).
 Formally, an MDP is a 4-tuple(S, A~s~, P~a~ , R~a~), wherein:
 - S is set of all possible states.
 (typical terminology: s - current states, s' - next state)
-- A~s~ is the set of all actions possible from the current state s $\epsilon$ S.
+- A<sub>s</sub> is the set of all actions possible from the current state s $\epsilon$ S.
 (typical terminology: s - current action, s' - next action)
-- P~a~ is the probability distribution function (involves s and s'), which shows *Pr of landing in s', having been in s and committing a*.
+- P<sub>a</sub> is the probability distribution function (involves s and s'), which shows *Pr of landing in s', having been in s and committing a*.
-- R~a~ is the reward function (involves s and s'), which returns *Reward received from the environment for landing in s', having been in s and committing a*.
+- R<sub>a</sub> is the reward function (involves s and s'), which returns *Reward received from the environment for landing in s', having been in s and committing a*.
 The overall **MDP** is visually represented as the below cycle-diagram:

 <div align="center">